Luodian/Data-Structure/README.md

-# DSA
+# Data structures and algorithms practice

-Wrote in STL style, to practice my understanding in C++ and common data structures.
+I try to write them all in STL (standard library in C++) style, to practice my understandings and coding skills in common data structures and C++.